About Digital Positionality

 - All the students who have joined the X-Tutorial.

-- Tomma Sukiwho, Malte Bergmann, and Lutz Reiter for generously providing us with two electronic can phones, tools that facilitated open and candid conversations with individuals seeking to express their desires, questions, and aspirations within the digital realm.
+- Tomma Sukiwho, Malte Bergmann, and Lutz Reiter for generously providing us with two electronic can phones, enabling open and candid conversations with people about their desires, questions, and aspirations in relation to the digital realm.

 - The participants in our focus group discussion.